MycroftAI/arriz/README.md

 ```

-The first time `Arrize.show` is called, it creates a new
+The first time `Arriz.show` is called, it creates a new
 window.
 Subsequent calls update an existing window based
 on the title text and the shape of the data.